MadChase/ChaseEnvs/Main Envs/Believer/README.md

 Environment based on the song Believer and has a lot of lighttable geometry.

 ## How to install:
-Mian (suggeted):
+Main (suggeted):
 Go into the info.dat file and find where is says: ("_environmentName":) and make that say: ("_environmentName": "DragonsEnvironment",)
 Go download the script here: https://github.com/MadChase/ChromaPlus-Importer/tree/main
-Follow all the steps in the Guthub page and download the script from releases
+Follow all the steps in the Github page and download the script from releases
-Put the eveything in One folder (env.dat, ExpertPlusStandard.dat, and ChromaPlus-Importer-1.0.0.py) and run the script via VSCode
+Put the everything in One folder (env.dat, ExpertPlusStandard.dat, and ChromaPlus-Importer-1.0.0.py) and run the script via VSCode
 NOTE: This env specific NEEDS Noodle to work (ie, needs both chroma and noodle in the map)

 Alternate: